 where app k e applies the function g to its argument k times.
-See Appendix C.4 for the derivations that show the context laws hold for this definition.
+See App.
+B.4 in the supplement for the derivations that show the context laws hold for this definition.

 Note that if g is the enclosing function f, then the (xapp) specification is not tail-recursive.
-In that case, we can again use specification (b) to replace app k (g e) by $[g e]{f,k}$ at compile time (as shown in Section 4.1.1).
-A nice example of such an exponent context is given by Wand (1980) who considers McCarthy's 91-function:
+In that case, we can again use specification (b) to replace app k (g e) by $[g e]{f,k}$ at compile time (as shown in Section 4.2).
+A nice example of such an exponent context is given by Wand [1980] who considers McCarthy's 91-function: